neoarc/neoarc.github.io/_wiki/sfmb_resource_coverage.md

 Items, enemies, map objects, and vehicles can be supplied either through an extended sprite such as `I_...`, `E_...`, `O_...`, or `V_...`, or through their representative frame in a shared sprite sheet.
 Effects use representative frames from the shared `Effect` sprite.
 Shared-sheet frames are checked against the Game Theme's default stage theme, and a frame only counts when its image area contains visible pixels.

 Tile families are checked separately against the default stage theme's tile sheet.
 This keeps a populated base tileset from hiding a completely absent specialized family.
-Marimba blocks and the different slope families therefore have their own rows.
-A triangle means that only some of the tile slots in that family contain visible pixels.
+Hazards and liquids have individual rows, while all slope sprites are summarized in one row.
+Semisolid left/center/right strips count as one logical part because valid themes may intentionally leave side tiles transparent.
+A triangle means that only part of the required tile structure contains visible pixels.
+Boss Bridge is covered under Map Objects because the game renders it from MapObject sprites rather than the legacy boss-bridge tile slot.

 ## Character & Power-up Sprites